israelmitolu/Afrosteaky/README.md

 # Afrosteaky

+A very exciting project.
+I got to learn alot, even explored neuromorphism!
-My first real project as a web developer.
-Thanks to the owner, my friend Ojo E. for the privilege.
+Thanks to the owner of Afrosteak, my friend Ojo E. for the privilege.

 /*